KymmieMae/KymmieMae/README.md

 understand and use.

-We need to learn, understand, apply, and ship — not sit in a classroom for two years chasing a degree to catch up with a world that's already moved on
+We need to learn, understand, apply, and ship — not sit in a classroom for two years chasing a degree to catch up with a world that's already moved on.

 ---